 |Degree Plans||Program Contacts|

 The BS in Child Learning and Development requires 120 credit hours.
 The minor requires 18 credit hours.

-The UT Dallas undergraduate catalog provides an overview of the Child Learning and Development program, lists the major and minor requirements, and explains the fast-track program, which enables undergraduate students to take up to 12 hours of graduate courses that will count towards both UT Dallas bachelors and graduate degrees.
-To compile all your academic, campus and extracurricular interests into a presentation you can print out, follow the steps to Create Your Own Guide to UT Dallas.
+The UT Dallas undergraduate catalog provides an overview of the Child Learning and Development program, lists the major and minor requirements, and explains the fast-track program.
+The fast track program enables undergraduate students to take up to 12 hours of graduate courses that will count toward both UT Dallas bachelor and graduate degrees.

 Students have the option of selecting the Child Learning and Development BS degree plan or a BS plan that includes EC-6 teacher certification: